ethpandaops/assertoor/README.md

-# Sync Test Coordinator
+# Minccino Testnet Testing tool

-This project serves as a controller for Ethereum Sync Tests.
-Users can define sync tests in yaml, and have the controller ensure the test is conducted while reporting on the status via logs and Prometheus metrics.
+This project serves as a controller for Ethereum Tests.
+Users can define tests in yaml, and have the controller ensure the test is conducted while reporting on the status via logs and Prometheus metrics.

 ### Configuration